docker/docs/billing/cycle.md

 keywords: billing, cycle, payments,
 ---

-You can pay for your personal account or organization's subscription on a monthly or yearly billing cycle.
+You can pay for a Personal, Pro, or Team subscription on a monthly or yearly billing cycle.

+If you currently have a monthly billing cycle, you can choose to switch to an annual billing cycle.

-When you change the billing cycle's duration, your subscription is moved to your new billing cycle on your next billing date.
-To check your billing date, see [FAQs](faqs.md).
+When you change the billing cycle's duration, the subscription moves to the new billing cycle on the next billing date.
+To check the billing date, see [FAQs](faqs.md).

-To change your billing cycle:

-1. ## Switch from a monthly subscription to an annual subscription

-To upgrade from a monthly subscription to an annual subscription:

-1. Log into your [Docker Hub](https://hub.docker.com){: target="_blank" rel="noopener" class="_"} account as an organization owner or with your personal account.
+## Personal account

+1. Select **Your Account** in the top-right corner of Docker Hub.
-2. Open the drop-down menu next to your username in the top-right corner and select **Billing**.
+2. From the drop-down menu select **Billing**.
-3. Select your personal account or organization from the left-hand menu and select the **Payment Methods** tab.
-4. Select **switch to annual billing**
+3. In the bottom-right of the **Plan** tab, select **Switch to annual billing**.
+4. Review the information displayed on the **Change to an Annual subscription** page and select **Accept Terms and Purchase** to confirm.

+## Organization

+> **Note**
+>
+> You must be an owner of the organization to make changes to the payment information.

+1. In Docker Hub, select **Organizations**.
+2. Select the organization that you want to change the payment method for.
+3. In the bottom-right of the **Plan** tab, select **Switch to annual billing**.
-5. Review the information displayed on the **Change to an Annual subscription** page and select **Accept Terms and Purchase** to confirm.
+4. Review the information displayed on the **Change to an Annual subscription** page and select **Accept Terms and Purchase** to confirm.

-You can view the confirmation of the upgrade with an invoice containing details about your new subscription, entitlements, and the total cost on the **Billing** page.